-Art for Recovery Program Manager
+Art for Recovery Program Director

 I believe ART is the universal language of the soul.
 It is my craft, as well my passion and privilege to contribute what I can to the UCSF Art for Recovery program.
 As a lifelong student of the arts and psychology, the greatest education that I have ever received is from my patients.
 In Art for Recovery, our patients are our teachers.

 As a child of an artist and an artisan, I literally grew up in between an art studio and a workshop.
 My training has given me the privilege of working in the mural industry with some of the world’s best muralists, however, the true meaning and value of art was never made clearer to me than the first day I sat with cancer patients receiving infusions.
 To bear witness to the lives and stories of people facing illness and mortality was humbling in the best sense.
 To offer my language of art, to give voice to their stories, is an honor.

 My mission at Art for Recovery is to create a safe and welcoming space for patients’ voices to be heard, without judgment, in the company of others who have been in their shoes.
 My goal is to curate these stories throughout the UCSF Medical Center and beyond, giving voice to the voiceless, community to the isolated, and a measure of solace to our patients.

 "Life is 70% fantasy and 30% reality, the arts are that 70% that helps us survive the 30%." -- AFR patient